snawarhussain/CodingBlog/_posts/python/2021-08-10-DataLoading-in-TensorFlow-2.md

-# Numpy to load data in tensorflow
+# Cv2 and NumPy to load data in TensorFlow
 for this method we will loop through the directories to list all images and their paths just like we did before while splitting the data. and then create numpy array from images and their labels.